lorensen/VTKExamples/src/VTKBook/08Chapter8.md

 ##8.11 Putting It All Together

 In this section we will finish our earlier description of an implementation for unstructured data.
 We also define a high-level, abstract interface for cells and datasets.
-This interface allows us to implement the general (i.e., dataset specific) algorithms in the Visualization Toolkit.
+This interface allows us to implement the general (i.e., dataset specific) algorithms in the _Visualization Toolkit_.
 We also describe implementations for color scalars, searching and picking, and conclude with a series of examples to demonstrate some of these concepts.

 **Unstructured Topology**